tasmota/docs/docs/Tasmota-Extension.md

 ### `manifest.json`

-**Note**: All version numbers are publish as 32 bits integers in the format `'0xAABBCCDD'` where the human readable is `vA.B.C.D` with decimal numbers.
+**Note**: All version numbers are published as 32 bits integers in the format `'0xAABBCCDD'` where the human readable is `vA.B.C.D` with decimal numbers.
 For example:

 - `0x19090100` converts to `v25.9.1.0` - referred as the date version meaning it was released in 2025-Sep-1
-- `0x0E060001` converts to `v14.6.0.1` - referres as classical version like used in Tasmota firmware version
+- `0x0E060001` converts to `v14.6.0.1` - refers as classical version like used in Tasmota firmware version
 - you can choose whatever numbering scheme you want as long as the numbers increase when converted to signed 32 bit integers.

-Extensions must include a mandatory `manifest.json` file with the mantadory and optional fiels:
+Extensions must include a mandatory `manifest.json` file with the mandatory and optional fields:

 Field||details
 :---|:---|:---